Junixm/ip/docs/README.md

 - Format: `unmark <task_number>`

 ### 5. Alias
-- Adds a custome alias for a task command.
+- Adds a custom alias for a task command.
 - Your custom shortcuts will not be saved after exiting (WIP).
 - Format: `alias <shortcut> <full_command>`